Voting information from the Scarsdale League of Women Voters

 2. Voting in person during early voting

 Early voting continues through Sunday, Nov.
 1. Westchester County residents may vote in person at any of the early voting polling locations in the county.
 Be sure to check early voting locations and times on the Westchester County Board of Elections website at https://bit.ly/37Kk8Rq.
+Early voting hours have been extended an hour due to long lines.
 Safety protocols will be in place at all voting polling locations.
 Election staff will ensure voters are masked, give voters an opportunity to sanitize hands or wear gloves, and encourage social distancing while waiting in line.

 3. Voting in person on Election Day, Tuesday, Nov.
 3